 What is The Maker Space?

 The Maker Space at the Farmington Library is a place where community members can gather to collaborate, create, learn and invent in a safe space using tools and technologies that they may not otherwise have access to.
-Check out The Maker Space blog for information about what’s going on in The Maker Space.
+Check out the Maker Space Blog for the latest news!
 The blog also features our new “Sarah Tries” series, where Sarah tries out different equipment.
 If she can do it, so can you!

 Who can use it?

 Anyone with a library card in good standing in our system.

 Mostly, however there is a small materials fee, 5 cents per gram with a $1 minimum, for the 3D printers – the exact amount will depend upon the size of the job itself.

 Call the Adult Information desk at 860- 673-6791 x200, or email us at flref(at)farmingtonlibraries[dot]org to make an appointment to learn how to use some of the equipment listed below.